04 March 2014

 |20.30||Conference dinner at the Lycabettus hill (Orizontes restaurant)|

 Session 2: Research data: the institutional context and beyond

 Research data are an integral part of the open access landscape.
 This session will look at how the research institution is well placed to manage research data, what are the policies, responsibilities and workflows that need to be in place.
 The benefits of open data will also be stressed, and how the institution can meet the demands of modern science.

 Challenges and ways in managing research data in a large research-led institution

-Prof. Jeff Haywood - Vice-Principle, Knowledge Management, University of Edinburgh
+Jeff Haywood - Vice-Principal, Knowledge Management, University of Edinburgh, UK

 Managing research data from a project perspective